 Medicare help is by appointment only.
 Please call (815) 339-2711 or (800) 757-4579 to make your appointment.

-The Putnam County Community Center is a warming center during regular operating hours of Monday through Friday 8 AM- 3 PM.
-Warming centers help keep people safe during extreme cold weather and help save money on energy costs.
-For more information on warming centers, please visit keepwarm.illinois.gov.
+The Putnam County Community Center is a cooling center during regular operating hours of Monday through Friday 8 AM- 3 PM.
+Cooling centers help keep people safe during extremely hot weather and help save money on energy costs.
+For more information on cooling centers, please visit keepwarm.illinois.gov.

 PCCC's Outreach worker will be available in the coming months at the locations listed below to answer questions and discuss available benefits and programs for those 60+.
 No appointment necessary.
 Call 815-339-2711 for more information.